laryn/pdfpreview/README.txt

-This module lets you show a preview of PDF files uploaded through FileField.
+This module lets you show a preview of PDF files uploaded via fields.
 This module uses ImageMagick to extract the first page of a PDF file to a JPEG image which is used as PDF preview link to the file.
-If imagecache module is available, you can select any imagecache preset for the PDF preview image link.
+You can select any image style for the PDF preview image link.
-Instead of convert pdf files onto a set of images like PDF to ImageField does, and lost any connection to the PDF file, PDFPreview extract only the first page and uses it as link to PDF file.
+PDFPreview extracts only the first page and uses it as link to PDF file or to the content where is attached.
 The images are stored on a configurable folder inside your files folder, so it's fully compatible with multisite installations.
-If the image is missing at display moment it will be created.
+If the image is missing at display moment, it will be created.

 - Usage:
 Install like any other module and enable it.
-Go to 'Display fields' page of your content type and select 'PDFPreview' as formatter.
-If you have imagecache enabled, you will have one 'PDFPreview: presetname image' option for each imagecache preset you have.
-You can also use it as a field formatter on a Views view.
+Go to 'Manage Display' page for your content type and select 'PDFPreview' as formatter of a file field.
+Use the config button to display formatter settings, and configure it as you wish.
+You can go to admin/settings/media/pdfpreview to set up the extraction path, image quality and dimensions for the extracted images.

  - Requisites:
-ImageAPI module with ImageMagick toolkit enabled and configured.
+Image module with ImageMagick toolkit enabled and configured.
 Is not necessary to be set as default toolkit.
-FileField module and a content type which uses it.
-Imagecache module if you want to use other image sizes or add efects to thumbnails.